skx/kilua/BUGS.md

 = Bugs =

-* highlighting is broken for multi-line comments, unless they open and close with exactly two characters.

 * Highlighting should have a case-insensitive flag, for SQL.

 * We are missing syntax-highlighting for Perl, Python, Ruby, Puppet,